learnrelay/learnrelay/content/routes/react-router-relay.md

 </Router>
 ```

-In this example, we initialized the routes in our application using the **Router** component, which requires environment, render, and history arguments.
-We then told the routes to please aggregate a fragment defined in the HomePage container with the ViewerQueries and send it to a remote server whenever the root path is active.
+In this example, we initialize the routes in our application using the **Router** component, which requires the environment, render, and history arguments.
+We combine the Relay container defined in the `HomePage` container with the `ViewerQueries`.
+As seen before, this injects the `viewer` field to the props of `HomePage`.
+The actual query defined in `HomePage` is executed whenever the root path `/` is visited.
 The returned data will be kept inside the **Relay.Store** and also available in the HomePage via `props`.

-> React Router Relay actually uses Relay.Renderer behind the scenes to combine a fragment with a query.
+> React Router Relay actually uses Relay.Renderer behind the scenes to combine a container with a query.
 It makes sure that the data is available before the component gets rendered to the screen.

 ## Exercise 04: Integrating React Router Relay